Nurse Educator Career Options

 In addition to performing teaching duties, you are likely to be required to maintain your own professional knowledge through participation in continuing education.
 Finally, you may be eligible for roles that focus more on nursing research—although these roles are often taken by nurses who have earned a Ph.D. in nursing or education.

 As you gain experience, you may be eligible for more senior roles in nursing education and nursing administration.
 For example, you might become involved in reviewing clinical standards to ensure the quality of care.
 You may be able to lead curriculum development for training new nurses or professional development programs or act as director of nursing research for your institution.

 There are many opportunities for experienced nurse educators.
 Entering this field and gaining experience can lead to exciting work that has the potential to make an impact on the entire profession.

 According to the U.S. Bureau of Labor Statistics (BLS), the median salary for nursing instructors in 2018 was $73,023.
 In addition, the BLS predicts that the number of job opportunities expected to open in this field between 2016 and 2026 will grow by 15% above current levels.

 Nurse Educator salaries can vary depending on geographic location and the institution at which you teach.
 Compensation can potentially reach six figures for nursing instructors at the top of their professional careers, or for nursing instructors who move into administrative positions.

 Launch your career as a nurse educator with one of the most trusted nursing schools in the region – Gwynedd Mercy University.
-Our Master of Science in Nursing – Nurse Educator (MSN) program provides practical education in a flexible format that fits with your demanding schedule.
-Contact us today to learn more about the master's in nursing education program or to begin your application!
+Begin with our BSN program and then earn a Master of Science in Nursing – Nurse Educator (MSN) degree.
+Or, pursue one of GMercyU's nurse practitioner programs offered in a flexible format that fits your demanding schedule.
+Contact us today to learn more or to begin your application!